Mircera (Methoxy Polyethylene Glycol-Epoetin Beta)

 Driving and Operating Machinery

-Be careful when driving or using machines until you know how Mircera affects you.
-While it’s not expected to impair your abilities, individual responses may vary.
+Be careful when driving or using machinery until you understand how Mircera affects you.

 Storage